CLI Module (runex/cli.py) – Usage Examples

 -rr (Relative Root):

-as the root node instead of the actual directory name.
+Uses.as the root node instead of the actual directory name.

-, ensuring that the project prompt strictly follows Git’s .gitignore rules.
+The CLI uses these options to call generate_prompt() from runex.core, ensuring that the project prompt strictly follows Git’s .gitignore rules.
 This flexible design lets developers choose the format and level of detail they need.